3/3/2030

 It was one of the most exciting and promising fantasy stories that he had always been waiting for every week.
 But one day, the updates stopped suddenly, leaving him and other readers on cliffhanger.

-"Four years..." he muttered, scrolling past 363 chapters, finally stopping at the last update.
+"Four years..." he muttered as he scrolled past 363 chapters, then finally stopped at the last update.
 "If only the author were still active, maybe the novel would have an ending by now."

 To him, four years was more than enough to finish a full length novel, that is, if one were consistent enough.